KyloIO/kylo-docs/security/EnableSentryAuthorizationGuide.rst

 -  This documentation assumes that you have Kylo installed and running on a cluster.

 -  Kerberos is mandatory.
-For testing purposes, we can set sentry.hive.testing.mode to true.
+For testing purposes, set sentry.hive.testing.mode to true.

--  It works with Only Hive Server2.
+-  You must be running Hive Server2.

 -  In order to define policy for a role, you should have the user-group created on all nodes of a cluster, and you must then map each role to